Throwing a crankbait for trout can be very effective yet they are rarely used by most anglers.

 You’ll generally find crawfish like a bottom that has a lot of small rocks that they can hide in and take cover from predators.

 Another odd looking lure but can be surprisingly effective.
 These are a sinking lure so you need to learn the sinking rate and then adjust your casting and retrieve to match the depth of the water that you are fishing in.

 Tackle for these light weight plugs is generally going to be light spinning or even dropping down to ultra light spinning.

 Line wise no more than 6lbs should be necessary and a rod length of about 6 foot for working along a tight river bank.

-I prefer to use monfilament when using a crankbait as it can help to delay your strike momentarilly due to the natural stretch in the line.
+I prefer to use monofilament when using a crankbait as it can help to delay your strike momentarily due to the natural stretch in the line.